-Authorisation entails supervision.
-The supervisory monitoring performed by FINMA varies in intensity.
-Depending on the legal provisions, it can range from continuous all-round scrutiny to a simple act of registration, after which FINMA will only step in if it receives reports of inappropriate conduct.
+Authorised companies are then supervised.
+FINMA supervision varies in intensity.
+Depending on the legal provisions, it can range from intensive, ongoing supervision to a simple act of registration, after which FINMA will only step in if it receives reports of inappropriate conduct.
+Under certain circumstances, service providers must join a private self-regulatory organisation instead.

-To check whether an individual, a company or a financial product has been authorised, you can search for the name here to see if it is listed among our authorised banks, insurers and collective investment schemes.
+To check whether an individual, a company or a financial product has been authorised, you can search for the name here.

 FINMA keeps lists of all authorised institutions and investment funds.
 These are regularly updated.
-Possibly, however, a supervised institution has been authorised but is not yet included in the list.
+A supervised institution may have been authorised but not yet be included in the list.
 Similarly, a supervised institution may still feature on the list even though it has lost its authorisation.

 Insurance intermediaries are brokers who offer insurance contracts, for example on behalf of insurance companies.
 Insurance intermediaries are not supervised by FINMA, but they can have their names entered in a register kept by FINMA.
 Independent insurance intermediaries must be on this register.
 Intermediaries who are tied to an insurance company have the right to be entered.